milesgranger/pyrus-decision-tree/README.md

 # pyrus-decision-tree
 Decision Tree written in Rust, with Python bindings

-## Extremely fast and efficient Decision Tree written in Rust
+## Extremely _slow_ Decision Tree written in Rust

+Have you found yourself yerning for a _slower_ version of Scikit-Learn's `DecisionTreeClassifier` with less features?

+You've come to the right place.

+This was a weekend project and I've botched the implementation somewhere, probably in the splitter logic for tree nodes, so while it's written entirely in Rust and requires no dependencies; it manages to do a lot of inefficient logic, very quickly.

+On a handful of testing data, with equivelent parameters, it yields the same results, only much, much slower.

 *This is currently the first release and the tree only implements the `scikit-learn` API's `fit(X, y)` and `predict(X)` methods as of now, and only as a classifier (no regression tree yet)*

-In a short time, it should be a drop-in replacement for both `DecisionTreeClassifier` and `DecisionTreeRegressor` :-)
+Maybe I'll get back to fixing it, maybe not.

 ---